OldKing-a/Technical-support/README.md

 # Technical-support
-Ya hui takeaway, a professional food takeaway ordering platform!
+Tiantian toy house is dedicated to promoting fun toys for children, so that people can buy fun toys for their children efficiently and effectively in their daily life.
-Ya hui takeaway is dedicated to facilitating People's Daily life, so that people can buy delicious meals they need efficiently and high-quality in daily life.
-It allows people to eat a variety of delicious meals in their daily life.
+Our app displays a full range of children's toys, including sports toys, educational toys, music toys, remote control toys and other children's toys.
+These complete range of children's toys can meet the user's selection and purchase.
+Our app makes a very detailed classification of these children's toys, which helps users to find the toys they want to buy quickly.
-Our app displays a wide variety of delicious food, including delicious mixed rice, single set meal, Fried rice, lufu, snacks, sweet soup, drinks and other delicious food.
-These various, the category complete life necessity may satisfy the user's choice and the purchase.
-At the same time, our app makes a very detailed classification of these foods, which is helpful for users to quickly find the delicious food they want to eat.
-Our app also offers special activities, so users can buy the most delicious food at a lower price.
+Come to Tiantian toy house to give your children the most interesting childhood!
-If you have any questions, please contact us at schornakmorin@gmail.com
+If you have any questions, please contact us at wenpinxuan1@163.com